theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 # A gentle introduction to single-cell RNA sequencing

 This chapter provides a short introduction to molecular cell biology and the most widely used single-cell ribonucleic acid ({term}`RNA`) sequencing assays.
-Multimodal or spatial assays are not covered here, but instead in the respective advanced chapters.
+Multimodal or spatial assays are not covered here, but are introduced in the respective advanced chapters.
 All sequencing assays have individual strengths and limitations which must be known by data analysis to be aware of possible biases in the data.

 ## The building block of life

 Life, as we know it, is the characteristic that distinguishes living from dead or inanimate entities.
-Although there is no consensus regarding the precise definition of life in the philosophical nor the scientific communities, most of them involve cells in some form.
-The scientific community in particular defines life as a property of organisms as open systems which maintain homeostasis, have a metabolism, grow, adapt to their environment, reproduce, respond to stimuli, organize themselves, and are composed of cells.
-These properties could not be fulfilled without the fundamental building blocks of life - cells.
-Known as the tiniest units of life, cells were first discovered in 1665 by the British scientist Robert Hooke.
-Although only equipped with a very rudimentary microscope, Hooke investigated a thin slice of cork and to his surprise noticed that the slice appeared to resemble a honeycomb.
-Hooke named these tiny units 'cells'.
+Most definitions of the term life share a common entity - cells.
+Cells form open systems which maintain homeostasis, have a metabolism, grow, adapt to their environment, reproduce, respond to stimuli, and organize themselves.
+Therefore, cells are the fundamental building block of live which were first discovered in 1665 by the British scientist Robert Hooke.
+Hooke investigated a thin slice of cork with a very rudimentary microscope, and to his surprise noticed that the slice appeared to resemble a honeycomb.
+He named these tiny units 'cells'.

 :::{figure-md} markdown-fig
 <img src="../_static/images/hooke_cork.jpg" alt="Robert Hook cell" class="bg-primary mb-1" width="800px">